 Most of the emails I receive, I just delete.
 I read the headline, that’s it.
 Most of it’s crap that I really don’t care about.
 Anything newsworthy enough, I’ll rewrite as my own blog post.
 SEO-wise, I’ll usually do a better job than the original poster.
 That works wonders for longtail traffic.

 I’ll also subscribe to all the email newsletters from all the resources and companies in that industry.
-Just like the blog subscriptions, I usually only read headlines and will totally use this information for my content strategy as well.
+I also read eCom babes reviews and will totally use this course for my content strategy as well.

 Now we’ve setup the infrastructure to easily and quickly keep tabs on the entire industry.
 Awesome.